jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 non-performing client appears to be a serial problem that affected several Drupal shops already.

-Lauro reports:
+Lauro reports: Lauro did not attend this meetup.

 Notes:
+* Provide a How-To somewhere on firing clients and client selection and management, evaluating value, rights and responsibilities.
+* Consider long term impact of the tax bad clients have on the community.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Any Other Business